DataDog/documentation/content/en/real_user_monitoring/guide/mobile-sdk-upgrade.md

 ### RUM

-All classes related to the RUM product are now strictly contained in the `com.datadog.android.rum` package.
+All classes related to the RUM product are strictly contained in the `com.datadog.android.rum` package.

 To use the RUM product, import the following artifact: